Table 6.48 — EEs for EAs whose label begins with M

 DANGER_OF_STRANDING Danger of stranding.
 22

-DEGAUSSING_RANGE A <REGION> within which the <MAGNETIC_FIELD> of a <VESSEL> may be measured; a degaussing range.
+DEGAUSSING_RANGE A <REGION> within which the <MAGNETIC_FIELD> of a <VESSEL> may be measured; degaussing range.
 Sensing instruments and <ELECTRICAL_CABLE>s are installed on the <WATERBODY_FLOOR> in the range and there are <ELECTRICAL_CABLE>s leading from the range to a control position ashore.
 24

 DEVELOPMENT Development is taking place.
 25